aidenbull/bitcoin-user-graph/README.md

 <h2>Usage</h2>

 Running `make` will generate two binary files: `getTransactions` and `calculateUserGraph`.
-These files contain comments at the beginning of the file describing usage and output in detail.
+The files `getTransactions.cpp` and `calculateUserGraph.cpp` contain comments at the beginning describing usage and output in detail.
 Please refer to these comments for detailed info.

 `getTransactions` is the program that obtains transaction info.
 As mentioned in the requirements section, it requires Bitcoin Core to be installed and running.
 Simple usage for `getTransactions` is as follows:
     `getTransactions <start_block_index> <end_block_index> <filename>`